Two Scoops Of Old Fashion Misogyny

 As someone who once openly try to offend, I've experienced people knit-picking the mere acknowledgment of differences.
 I've found that this has turned me hyper-vigilant in spotting even the slightest of slips.
-Sometimes I'm more excited about finding the flaw than I actually am offended.
+Sometimes I'm more excited about finding the flaws than I actually am offended.

 With all of that said, I wouldn't say this was the case with this episode.
 No, this show lost me right away in the opening sketch when Burt Reynolds referred to Garrett Morris as a "Nigger in Hollywood," and then went on to violently abuse Gilda and this was just the introduction to the show.
 I don't know what to be offended by more, the fact that these jokes didn't flop at the time or the fact that they referred to Reynolds as a comedic actor.

-Not only did every single sketch that featured Burt would now be considered sexual harassment, this is the first time I realized how big of a bore Burt is, as he plays the same exact character in every sketch, even when they travel to a different time period.
-The rest of the cast did a perfectly fine job but all Burt did throughout the night was just stand there in his alpha male posture and smile out of the side of his mouth from time to time.
+Not only did every single sketch that featured Burt would now be considered sexual harassment, but this is also the first time I realized how big of a bore Burt is, as he plays the same exact character in every sketch, even when they travel to a different time period.
+The rest of the cast did a perfectly fine job, but all Burt did throughout the night was just stand there in his alpha male posture and smile out of the side of his mouth from time to time.

-If you are following along you know that I partially blamed yesterday's negativity on my mood because of a personal situation.
+If you are following along, you know that I partially blamed yesterday's negativity on my mood because of a personal situation.
 I wouldn't say that I've fully recovered from those blues but unlike yesterday, I don't feel that my mood had anything to do with my negative review of this episode.

-I could go into more details about my hatred of this episode but it would just end up becoming more redundant, especially if you are actually following along because the rant would be filled with already covered pet peeves.
+I could go into more details about my hatred of this episode, but it would just end up becoming more redundant, especially if you are actually following along because the rant would be filled with already covered pet peeves.